nasquevedo/bid-calculation-fe_vuejs/README.md

 git clone https://github.com/nasquevedo/bid-calculation-fe_vuejs.git
 ```

-Once the repository was cloned, create the image and container by running docker compose.\
+Once the repository was cloned, create the image and container by running docker compose.

+move to the project folder ```cd bid-calculation-fe_vuejs```

 Create the .env file based on .env.local ```cp .env.local .env```